Major League Baseball on CBS Radio: Division Series and League Championship Series commentators

 Jim Hunter called the American League Championship Series alongside Johnny Bench from 1990–1992.
 In 1993, Hunter teamed Ernie Harwell to call the ALCS.
 And in 1995 and 1996 respectively, Hunter called the National League Division Series and National League Championship Series alongside Jerry Coleman.
 In 1996, Hunter called the American League Division Series between the New York Yankees and Texas Rangers with Gary Cohen.

+Ernie Harwell was also on the call for the 1995 American League Division Series between the Seattle Mariners and New York Yankees alongside color commentator Al Downing.
+The following is Harwell's description of the game winning double for the Mariners as hit by Edgar Martínez in Game 5.